What are you doing there?

 Una palabra o frase que se usa para hablar de la segunda persona informal tú (p. ej. ¿Cómo estás?).

-What are you doing there? - I'm knitting a new winter hat.¿Qué estás haciendo ahí? - Estoy tejiendo un nuevo sombrero de invierno.
+(informal) (singular) What are you doing there? - I'm knitting a new winter hat. ¿Qué estás haciendo ahí? - Estoy tejiendo un nuevo sombrero de invierno.

 d. ¿Qué está haciendo ahí?